pauldmccarthy/win-pytreat/advanced_topics/08_fslpy.md

 ```

-The `fsl.wrapper` functions strive to provide an interface which is as close
+The `fsl.wrappers` functions strive to provide an interface which is as close
 as possible to the command-line tool - most functions use positional arguments
 for required options, and keyword arguments for all other options, with
 argument names equivalent to command line option names.
 For example, the usage